 Diocese of Pittsburgh

 Assigned as follows:

-Summary of Sexual Abuse Allegations against Father Rudolph M. Silvers:
+Summary of Sexual Abuse Allegations against Father Rudolph Silvers:

-According to the Observer-Reporter, The first allegation of sexual abuse involving Father Rudolph M. Silvers occurred in November 1988, when an 18-year-old male reported that Silvers had sexually fondled him when he was between the ages of 12 and 15.
+Father Rudolph Silvers was ordained a priest in 1975, who served in the Diocese of Pittsburgh.
+According to media reports, the first allegation of child sexual abuse involving Father Rudolph Silvers occurred in November 1988, when an 18-year-old male reported that Silvers had sexually fondled him when he was between the ages of 12 and 15.

 He further reported that Silvers pinned him down and had “taken advantage of him.”
 He stated that he felt overwhelmed and that people did not believe him.
 The victim subsequently requested counseling but was informed by Father Rutkowski that there were no funds available for counseling.
 Silvers denied the allegation.